School of Nursing and Midwifery

 The School of Nursing and Midwifery was established in 1996 at a time of great change in nursing education in Ireland.
 Subsequently a rapid expansion followed to a point where postgraduate programmes are offered catering for many branches of nursing and midwifery as well as other Healthcare professions.
 The School has a definite research profile and has formed many national and international links.

 The School has a growing record of attracting research funding in various health care areas.
-Research interest groups are working in collaboration with international experts in the areas of cardiovascular, oncology-palliative care, child health care, midwifery-led care, generic and intellectual disability, autism, health care management, mental illness and adult education issues.
+Research interest groups are working in collaboration with international experts in the areas of Maternal, Child and Family Health, Healthy Ageing and Intellectual Disabilities, Mental Health and Recovery, Healthcare Innovation and Integration.
 This work has created opportunities for full-time research posts.

 The School offers a number of research student bursaries each year and interested students should contact the Director of Research in the School.